voshawn/functional-meetup/meetup-01/PITCHME.md

 +++
 #### How can we improve this?
-1. Make good_enough?/2 better for large and small numbers
+1. Make `good_enough?` better for large and small numbers
 1. Clean up code
+1. Could we scope the variables better?
 1. Implement cube root
-1. Could we scope the variables better?